 Paul Butcher is a musician as well as an actor, and as an actor he’s known for a few minor but recurring roles in King of the Hill and Zoey 101, and later in the web series MyMusic.
 For a Disney connection he appears in Meet the Robinsons as Stanley.
 His IMDb bio also credits him as a young Bruce Banner in future Disney property, The Incredible Hulk film.
 I see no reason to disbelieve this, but sadly IMDb doesn’t actually credit anybody in the role of young Bruce!
 Does anyone know if it can clear up the matter?

 Next up we have Robert Clotworthy.
-Gamers probably know him best as the voice of Jim Rayner in the Starcraft II games, but he also appeared in The Young and the Restless for eleven years and Days of Our Lives for two, and has played various minor roles in Two and a Half Men and The Big Bang Theory.
-He’s also appeared in DC and Marvel properties (in the case of Marvel, both before and after the Disney takeover) and has a minor Square Enix connection as another “Additional Voices” credit in FFXV.
+Some probably know him best as the voice of Jim Rayner in the Starcraft II games, but he also appeared in The Young and the Restless for eleven years and Days of Our Lives for two, and has played various minor roles in Two and a Half Men and The Big Bang Theory.
+He’s also appeared in DC and Marvel properties (in the case of Marvel, both roles were before and after the Disney takeover) and has a minor Square Enix connection as another “Additional Voices” credit in FFXV.